Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 In this article, we will explore those disadvantages and understand blockchain technology in a much better way.

-But, to make sure that we all are on the same page, let me introduce blockchain in a very basic definition of blockchain.
+But, to make sure that we all are on the same page, let me start with a very basic definition of blockchain.

 What is Blockchain?